 The borrower is required to provide the closing documentation, including the settlement statement and grant deed, from the property purchase to confirm that the property was bought for cash and not financed with any loans against the property.
 The title report requested by the lender when you apply for a delayed mortgage must also show no debts or liens against the property.

 The borrower is also required to provide documents such as bank or brokerage account statements, pay stubs, tax returns and gift letters that verify of the source of funds used to buy the property for cash.
 If you used a personal loan or home equity loan or home equity line of credit (HELOC) on a another property to purchase the home then you are also required to provide documents for those loans.

 The property purchase is required to be an arms-length transaction which means the sale was negotiated in good faith between two unrelated parties.
-For example, if you purchased the property from a relative, friend or professional colleague then you are ineligible for a delayed mortgage.
+For example, if you purchased the property from a relative, friend or professional colleague then you may not be eligible for a delayed mortgage.